 Melatonin is a hormone produced by the pineal gland in the brain and is responsible for regulating the sleep-wake cycle.
 The level of the melatonin in the body changes according to the circadian rhythms of the body.
 It usually starts rising with the onset of darkness, stays raised between 2am and 4am, and begins to drop during the second half of the night to awaken you in the morning (2).

 During pregnancy, the melatonin level elevates naturally in the body.
 It usually starts rising from 24 weeks and increases significantly after 32 weeks of pregnancy (2).
-Hence, talk to your doctor about it before taking any supplements during pregnancy.
+Hence, talk to your doctor about it before taking any supplements.

 The following section helps you understand how the melatonin dose can affect the pregnancy and the fetus.

-The placental enzymes synthesize natural melatonin during pregnancy, which strikingly increases to 100 times the normal level by the third trimester (5).
-An animal study reported the following outcomes of taking melatonin supplement during pregnancy (6):
+An animal study reported the following outcomes of taking melatonin supplement during pregnancy (7):